 - Transfer to Aomori train station or Aomori Airport

-- 5 nights twin/triple share accommodation at Hotel Grand Annex, Morioka
+- 6 nights twin share accommodation at Hotel Grand Annex, Morioka

 - Onsen (hot spring) tour

 - Daily breakfast